fpvandoorn/Dagstuhl-tables/README.md

 * Given a table assignment for 1 or more meals.
 We say that this is a *valid solution* if every participant meet every other participant at least once.
 * A valid solution with `n` participants and table size of at most `k` is called a `(n,k)`-*solution*.
 * Given a valid solution.
 We say that it is an *optimal solution* if there is no valid solution (with the same `n` and `k`) with fewer days.
 * Given a valid solution.
-We say that it is a *perfect solution* if every participant meets every other participant exactly once and all tables have `k` every meal.
+We say that it is a *perfect solution* if every participant meets every other participant exactly once and all tables have `k` participants every meal.
 * A *distribution* is a seating assignment for a single meal.
 * A *configuration* is an assignment for the *number* of participants to each table for a single meal (but not stating which participant goes where).
 * We say that a configuration `C` is dominated if it has two tables with `a` and `b` participants and `a + b ≤ k`.